• Skip to primary navigation

 I do not recommend freezing this cheesecake as the texture will be compromised once it is defrosted.
 Luckily cheesecake keeps very well in the fridge so that you can save it for a few days.

-This cheesecake is lovely served with fresh berries or stewed berries.
-I also love serving it with my Small Batch Creamy Lemon Curd.
+This cheesecake is lovely served with my strawberry topping, fresh berries or whipped cream.
+I also love serving it with my Small Batch Lemon Curd or you can also try this blueberry topping.

 new york style cheesecake